Newspaper Page Text

 of the weapon puncturing his

-According to witnesses, Robin
+According to witnesses.
+Robin

 son’s wife had called at Norris’

-home to get a Kkerosene lamp,
+home to get a kerosene lamp,

-which Mrs. Mattie Smith, Norris’
+which Mrs. Mattie Smith.
+Norris’

 mother, had borrowed early last